 Plan with military precision for a flight with your baby – especially long-haul.
 Request bulkhead seats where skycots can be fitted and don’t forget to pack all baby essentials in your hand luggage.
-Feed your baby on takeoff and landing to reduce discomfort caused by changes in air pressure and don’t be afraid to ask flight attendants for help, warming baby food etc.
+Feed your baby on takeoff and landing to reduce discomfort caused by changes in air pressure and don’t be afraid to ask flight attendants for help, warming milk and baby food, etc.

 Try to travel outside the main holiday seasons when airports and flights are less busy – and try to fly direct.

-It’s worth having a look at the Virgin Atlantic website which has a very useful page on flying with babies.
-It covers age limits on flying, whether you’re allowed to take baby milk on the aircraft and even the exact dimensions of baby cots on board:
+It’s worth having a look at the Virgin Atlantic website which has a useful page on flying with babies.
+It covers age limits on flying, whether you’re allowed to take baby milk on the aircraft and even the exact dimensions of baby cots on board.

-Similarly British Airways has an informative page and short video with tips such as special family bays for airport parking, hand luggage allowances for kids and so on.
+Similarly, British Airways has a useful section on its site with tips such as special family bays for airport parking, hand luggage allowances for kids and so on.

 Baby friendly destinations for honeymoons

 You don’t want to compromise on romance just because baby makes three.
 And nor should you.
 There are some fabulously romantic hotels that make travelling with a young child relatively stress free.
 Look for hotels that have facilities for babies such as high chairs, cots in the room, toys, crèche facilities and even might arrange for various baby paraphernalia to be ready and waiting for you when you arrive.
 You should also enquire about baby food in the restaurants.

 Self-catering has the advantage of being more like a home from home where you don’t have to order a bottle of milk on room service that inevitably arrives at the wrong temperature.